 Upper Mustang previously popular as the “Kingdom of Lo”, is an isolated area in the Himalayas of Nepal.
-As it is on the border with Tibet, and is a geographical part of Tibetan plateau, the tour to this region of Nepal provides a similar experience to that of Tibet.
+As it is on the border with Tibet and is a geographical part of the Tibetan plateau, the tour to this region of Nepal provides a similar experience to that of Tibet.

 This region is surrounded by historical and oldest monasteries, ethnic settlements and is also popularly known as the hidden kingdom of Nepal.
-To enter Upper Mustang, foreign travelers need special trekking permit and must be accompanied by a government appointed official.
+To enter Upper Mustang, foreign travelers need a special trekking permit and must be accompanied by a government-appointed official.